 4. Increased profitability

 Sales data is extremely beneficial for the company’s revenue too.
 According to the BARC research, data-driven sales solutions allow increasing the company’s profits by 8% while also reducing the total cost of operations by 10%.
-This is quite impressive, considering that after the COVID-19 pandemic, many businesses are still looking for a way to optimize their processes and decrease expenses.
+This is quite impressive — in a market where every operational dollar is scrutinized, data-driven decisions are no longer optional.
+See also: how to survive a recession in business.

 How to Build a Data-Driven Sales Approach